Jyf0214/web-dl-manager/README.md

 ## Disclaimers

+-   **General Disclaimer:** This tool is provided as-is, without any warranty.
+The user is solely responsible for any content downloaded using this application.
+Please respect the terms of service of the websites you are downloading from and the intellectual property rights of the content creators.
 -   **Content Warning:** When using the `kemono-dl` downloader, be aware that the content on the target sites is primarily adult-oriented.
 Please ensure you are of legal age in your jurisdiction and are not violating any local laws by accessing or downloading this content.
 -   **Public Proxies:** The auto-proxy feature uses publicly available proxies.
 These proxies come with inherent security and privacy risks.
 Your traffic may be monitored, and your data could be intercepted.
 Use this feature at your own risk.
 We are not responsible for any damages or data loss that may occur.
 -   **Security:** This application is intended as a personal tool.
 Do not expose it to the public internet without proper security measures, such as placing it behind an authenticating reverse proxy.